What is feeding therapy? Does your child need it, and if so, how do you get it for them? Get answers from a feeding therapist to help your child!

 Is Feeding Therapy for Toddlers?

-Depending on the challenges a child is facing, infants can actually be in feeding therapy, so, just to be clear, age doesn’t matter.
-But, if you’re asking this question, it may be because your toddler is behind on some feeding milestones, and you’re wondering how long you should wait to see if it improves on their own.
+But, if you’re asking this question, it may be because your toddler is behind on some feeding milestones, and you’re wondering how long you should wait to see if it improves on its own.

-In any of these cases, reaching out for an eval is good thing.
+In any of these cases, reaching out for an eval is a good thing.
 Your child may or may not end up qualifying for therapy, but at least you will know if they need more help.
-And, with any evaluation you will get some suggestions for activities to try at home, which may be all you need!
-To read about more possible feeding challenges check out Feeding Red Flags.

 Also, keep in mind that picky eating often starts for children when they are toddlers, and that it is a normal phase.
-If you feel like it is getting out of control or is beyond any limits of normal, than this would be another instance that a toddler may need feeding therapy.
+If you feel like it is getting out of control or is beyond any limits of normal, then this would be another instance that a toddler may need feeding therapy.

 How to Get Feeding Therapy

-At this point, you should have a pretty good idea if feeding therapy is something you should consider or not.
-Let’s look at your options.
-First things first, its always a good idea to talk to your pediatrician.
+First things first, it’s always a good idea to talk to your pediatrician.
 They should know the best options in your area.
 BUT, and this is really a big BUT, if you explain your concerns and don’t get an answer that sits well with you, don’t hesitate to get a second or even third opinion.
-Sometimes feeding issues may seem like typical development on the surface, especially to a doctor that is getting a quick run down, which is why I want you to listen to your gut.

 It’s also important to know that in many cases you don’t need a referral or recommendation from a doctor to proceed with feeding therapy.
 However, whenever possible it’s best to have your child’s doctor on the same page as you.